PromtEngineer/Verbi/README.md

 ## Features 🧰

 - **Modular Design**: Easily switch between different models for transcription, response generation, and TTS.
-- **Support for Multiple APIs**: Integrates with OpenAI, Groq, and Deepgram APIs, along with placeholders for local models.
+- **Support for Multiple APIs**: Integrates with OpenAI, Groq, Gemini, and Deepgram APIs, along with placeholders for local models.
 - **Audio Recording and Playback**: Record audio from the microphone and play generated speech.
 - **Configuration Management**: Centralized configuration in `config.py` for easy setup and management.